Jazz Chisholm Preview, Player Props: Marlins vs. Padres

-Jazz Chisholm -- with an on-base percentage of .238 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the San Diego Padres, with Blake Snell on the hill, on August 22 at 9:40 PM ET.
+The Miami Marlins and Jazz Chisholm (.350 slugging percentage over his past 10 games, including one homer), take on starter Seth Lugo and the San Diego Padres at PETCO Park, Wednesday at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Padres.
+He racked up two hits (going 2-for-4) in his most recent game against the Padres.

 Jazz Chisholm Game Info & Props vs. the Padres